 Insufficient startup capital

-You need sufficient capital to see the operation through the first year if it makes no profit:
+You need sufficient capital to see the operation through the first year if it makes no profit.
+To ensure enough funds for:

-- To ensure sufficient enough funds until break-even which takes up to 6-12 months
+- until break-even which takes up to 6-12 months

-- To ensure sufficient credit or operating capital to cover worst case projected cash flow.
+- sufficient credit or operating capital to cover worst case projected cash flow

 Avoid spending disproportionate amounts of money on the beginning phases such as excessive food, liquor, furniture and equipment purchases.
 Do your homework so you can make educated buying decisions.
 Risks are certainly high and depending on building size and scope of the operation.
 Start-up costs can range up to $500,000 for small to medium, to over $1 million for new upscale restaurants.